What are Sialon Ceramics?

 The final form of sialon, O-SiAlON, is isostructural with silicon oxynitride (Si2N2O).
 The structure of Si2N2O consists of layers of Si3N4 rings joined by Si-O-Si bonds.
 In O-SiAlON, Al and O replace some Si and N atoms.

-International Syalons don't manufacture an O-SiAlON ceramics.
-They are effectively a refractory with no benefits over β-SiAlON for example, other than cost, although the much superior properties of α- and β-SiAlONs provide much greater service life, thus offsetting any supposed cost benefits.
+International Syalons do not manufacture an O-SiAlON ceramics, which are a low-grade refractory ceramic with no benefits over β-SiAlON for example, other than cost, although the much superior properties of α- and β-SiAlONs provide much greater service life, thus offsetting any supposed cost benefits.